 - All authors should participate in writing the manuscript by reviewing drafts and approving the final version.

 - One author should take primary responsibility for the work as a whole even if he or she does not have an in-depth understanding of every part of the work.

 - This primary author should assure that all authors meet basic standards for authorship and should prepare a concise, written description of their contributions to the work, which has been approved by all authors.

 3.3 Order of Authorship

-Many different ways of determining order of authorship exist across disciplines, research groups, and countries.
+Many different ways of determining the order of authorship exist across disciplines, research groups, and countries.
 Examples of authorship policies include descending order of contribution, placing the person who took the lead in writing the manuscript or doing the research first and the most experienced contributor last and alphabetical or random order.
-While the significance of a particular order may be understood in a given setting, order of authorship has no generally agreed upon meaning.
+While the significance of a particular order may be understood in a given setting, the order of authorship has no generally agreed-upon meaning.

 Research teams should discuss authorship issues frankly early in the course of their work together.
 Disputes over authorship are best settled at the local level by the authors themselves or the laboratory chief.

-If local efforts fail, the Medical Director can assist in resolving grievances.
+If local efforts fail, the medical director (MD) can assist in resolving grievances.
 Laboratories, departments, educational programs, and other organizations sponsoring scholarly work should post, and also include in their procedure manuals, both this statement and a description of their own customary ways of deciding who should be an author and the order in which they are listed.
 They should include authorship policies in their orientation of new members.